PokemonGoMap/RocketMap/docs/extras/Speed-Scanning.md

 Unless scanning a very large area (> -st 45?), SpeedScan does not require beehives.
 Each worker independently looks for the best scan it can do closest to it, so they work well together without fencing off workers into different hives.

-> Can I run multiple instances with Speed Scan with one DB?
+> Can I run multiple instances with Speed Scheduler with one DB?

 Yes.